eltang/qmk_firmware/doc/PCB_GUIDE.md

     make (e=2): The system cannot find the file specified.
     make: *** [dfu] Error 2

-when trying to 'make dfu' on Windows you need to copy the dfu-programmer.exe to qmk_firmware/keyboards/planck.
+when trying to 'make dfu' on Windows you need to copy the dfu-programmer.exe to keystrokes/keyboards/planck.

-## Quantum MK Firmware
+## Keystrokes

 ### Keymap

 Unlike the other keymaps, prefixing the keycodes with `KC_` is required.
-A full list of the keycodes is available [here](https://github.com/jackhumbert/qmk_firmware/blob/master/tmk_core/doc/keycode.txt).
-For the keycodes available only in the extended keymap, see this [header file](https://github.com/jackhumbert/qmk_firmware/blob/master/quantum/keymap_common.h).
+A full list of the keycodes is available [here](tmk_core/doc/keycode.txt).
+For the keycodes available only in the extended keymap, see this [header file](keystrokes/keymap_common.h).

 You can use modifiers with keycodes like this:

     LCTL(KC_C)

 Which will generate Ctrl+c.
 These are daisy-chainable, meaning you can do things like:

     LCTL(LALT(KC_C))

 That will generate Ctrl+Alt+c.
 The entire list of these functions is here:

 * `LCTL()`: Left control